 Due to the rapid growth of low-cost, Network-enabled devices, high-speed data service subscribers frequently install IP routers and Ethernet hubs in their home so that they can connect multiple devices to the broadband network.
-Frequently, these devices contain IP Network Address and Port Translation (NA(P)T) and Firewall capabilities.
+Frequently, these devices contain IP Network Address and Port Translation (NA(P)T - simply referred to as NAT) and Firewall capabilities.
 While NATs and Firewalls provide numerous benefits to the customer, they also create numerous challenges for service providers seeking to offer seamless communication services to applications located behind the customer's NAT/Firewall device.